zio/zio-http/docs/reference/http-codec.md

 Having a codec for HTTP messages is useful when we want to program declaratively instead of imperative programming.

+Let's compare these two programming styles in ZIO HTTP and see how we can benefit from using `HttpCodec` for writing declarative APIs.

 ### Imperative Programming

 When writing an HTTP API, we have to think about a function that takes a `Request` and returns a `Response`, i.e. the handler function.
 In imperative programming, we have to deal with the low-level details of how to extract the required information from the `Request`, validate it, and finally construct the proper `Response`.
 In such a way, we have to write all these logics step by step.